 Eryn Barrett is trained in somatic modalities such as EMDR and Brainspotting and is a graduate from the University of San Francisco with a Masters degree in Counseling/Marriage and Family Therapy.
 Eryn uses an integrated approach to therapy in order to provide a customized treatment plan for each client.
 Eryn works with people of all ages, genders and sexual orientations providing a safe, non judgmental environment where her clients are able to heal from unresolved trauma, recognize their strengths and rebuild relationships.
 Her desire is to walk along side her clients as they seek to rediscover their deepest truths and live authentic joyful lives.

 Jeanine is dedicated to help clients resolve and release the layers of conscious and unconscious unresolved trauma that keep them stuck in unhealthy patterns of thought, feeling, emotion, and behavior.
 Her deepest desire is to assist her clients as they uncover and rediscover their deepest truths and strengths to live a life of authentic self-expression, self-love, fulfillment, inner and outer peace, and joyful relationships.
 Jeanine supports clients of all ages, genders, and sexual orientations in a safe, comfortable, non- judgmental therapeutic atmosphere.
-Jeanine became a California State Certified Domestic Violence and Sexual Assault Counselor in March of 2013 and graduated from Grand Canyon University with a Master’s in Marriage and Family Therapy in October of 2013 and has pursued additional training in; EMDR, Feeling State Addiction Protocol (FSAP), Brainspotting, the Comprehensive Resource Model (CRM), Trauma Resiliency Model (TRM), Heart Centered Therapy (HCT), Alcoholism, Attachment, Anxiety, Intuitive Eating, Sex & Love Addiction, and Reiki Healing.
+Jeanine became a California State Certified Domestic Violence and Sexual Assault Counselor in March of 2013 and graduated from Grand Canyon University with a Master’s in Marriage and Family Therapy in October of 2013.
+She has pursued additional training in; EMDR, Feeling State Addiction Protocol (FSAP), Brainspotting, The Comprehensive Resource Model (CRM), Trauma Resiliency Model (TRM), Heart Centered Therapy (HCT), Alcoholism, Attachment, Anxiety, Intuitive Eating, Sex & Love Addiction, and Reiki Healing.